sogolmalek/EIP-x/light client/readme.md

-In this modified code, Iv'e created a LightClient struct that holds the Header of the light client.
-The NewLightClient function is used to create a new instance of the light client with the specified header.
+In this code, the LightClient struct now includes an additional field Headers, which is a slice of all the headers received by the light client.
+The Mutex is used to synchronize access to the Headers slice.

-The VerifyStateInclusionProof method of the LightClient struct takes a leaf and a proof as inputs and verifies the inclusion proof against the Merkle tree built from the proof and the root stored in the header.
-It returns true if the proof is valid, and false otherwise.

-In the main function, we create a Header and a LightClient instance.
-We then use the VerifyStateInclusionProof method to verify the state inclusion proof for a given leaf and proof.
+The AddHeader method allows adding a new header to the Headers slice, and it updates the Header field of the light client to the most recent header.

+The ValidateHeaderChain method has been updated to perform header chain validation.
+It checks the parent hash and state vector commitment of each header in the Headers slice.
+Additional validation checks can be added as required.

+The hashHeader function computes the hash of a header by concatenating its fields.

+The main function demonstrates the usage of the light client by adding headers and validating the header chain.